Carmelo Delgado Delgado

 Carmelo Delgado Delgado (April 20, 1913 - April 29, 1937) was a leader of the Puerto Rican Nationalist Party.
 Delgado joined the Abraham Lincoln International Brigade and fought against the Spanish Nationalists in the Spanish Civil War.
-Delgado Delgado, a Puerto Rican by birth and national origin, is thought to be the first U.S. citizen to die in Spain's civil war.
+Delgado Delgado, a Puerto Rican by birth and national origin, is thought to be the first Puerto Rican to die in Spain's civil war.

 Early years

 Delgado was one of three siblings born to Eladio Delgado Berrios and Flora Delgado Gonzalez in the town of Guayama, Puerto Rico.
 He spent his early childhood on his parents' farm located in Guamani barrio and later moved with his family to the Calle (Street) Concordia esquina (Corner) Hostos in the town of Guayama.
 There he received his primary and secondary education.

 Puerto Rican Nationalist

 Delgado enrolled and was accepted in the University of Puerto Rico, where he befriended Puerto Rican poet and Nationalist Juan Antonio Corretjer.
 Delgado became a pro-independence political activist and follower of Dr. Pedro Albizu Campos.
 He was a member of the Cadets of the Republic (Cadetes de la República), the youth organization of the Puerto Rican Nationalist Party.
 After earning his bachelor's degree, he moved to Spain in pursuit of a law degree.